shashanksh05-git/PRODIGY_ML_02/README.md

 ## 🙌 Conclusion

-This project demonstrates how unsupervised learning can be used to extract meaningful insights from customer data and support business decision-making.
+This project demonstrates how clustering can be used to group customers and visualize patterns in data.
+It highlights the importance of data-driven approaches in understanding customer behavior.

 ---